 - 6.1 City of Portsmouth College is fully committed to offering the best possible HE programmes and encourages attention being brought to any instance where it is felt this objective is not being met.
-A full and fair procedure exists for anyone wishing to express their dissatisfaction regarding a particular aspect of the service they receive from the College in relation to Higher Education. - 6.2 The CoPC Comments, Complaints and Compliments Policy and Procedure is open, transparent, and available for use by all students at the College, irrespective of the course or level of study followed.
-It does, however, have an appendix specific to Higher Education that is shared with organisations involved in the delivery of HE at the College and which all learners on L4+ courses should consult carefully. - The Comments, Complaints and Compliments Policy and Procedure is accessible to students on the CoPC website via the 'Compliments & Complaints' tab at:
+A full and fair procedure exists for anyone wishing to express their dissatisfaction regarding a particular aspect of the service they receive from the College in relation to Higher Education. - The CoPC Comments, Complaints and Compliments Policy and Procedure is open, transparent, and available for use by all students at the College, irrespective of the course or level of study.
+It has an appendix specific to HE that learners on all L4+ courses should consult carefully. - 6.3 The Comments, Complaints and Compliments Policy and Procedure is accessible to students on the CoPC website via the 'Compliments & Complaints' tab at: www.city-of-portsmouth-college.ac.uk/about-us/our-policies - The procedure is designed to offer a high level of protection and has been implemented following detailed discussion with all members of the College's HE Partnership Group, including CoPC senior management and representatives of the University of Portsmouth. - 6.5 The Comments, Complaints and Compliments Policy and Procedure outlines how a complaint may be raised and also to explain the precise fashion, in which such complaints will be handled.

-www.city-of-portsmouth-college.ac.uk/about-us/our-policies

-- 6.4 The procedure is designed to offer a high level of protection and has been implemented following detailed discussion with all members of the College's HE Partnership Group, including CoPC senior management and representatives of the University of Portsmouth. - 6.5 The Comments, Complaints and Compliments Policy and Procedure outlines how a complaint may be raised and also to explain the precise fashion, in which such complaints will be handled.
 The College promises that all concerns will be taken seriously and that issues raised will be investigated thoroughly and fairly with complainants being informed promptly of any outcome and actions to be taken. - The HE-specific appendix to the Comments, Complaints and Compliments Policy and Procedure guides prospective complainants sensitively through a series of stages, which begin relatively informally and become more detailed and regulated as the process advances.
 Initially complaints will often be dealt with verbally, but requirements for the production of written statements at later stages are made explicit.
-At all levels, however, concerns are handled privately and confidentially, and information is only shared as is necessary in order to address the issue.
+At all levels, however, concerns are handled privately and confidentially, and information is only shared as is necessary in order to address the issue. - 6.7 Clear guidelines are set out with regard to the reasonable timescales in which complaints need to be handled, as well as the written documents required for those complaints that progress to a more formal stage.
+The process is clearly signposted for students of all CoPC HE courses and the areas of responsibility that lie internally and with the University of Portsmouth for franchised programmes are fully outlined.

-- 6.7 Clear guidelines are set out with regard to the reasonable timescales in which complaints need to be handled, as well as the written documents required for those complaints that progress to a more formal stage.
-The process is clearly signposted for students of all CoPC HE courses and the areas of responsibility that lie internally and with the University of Portsmouth for franchised programmes are fully outlined. - 6.8 City of Portsmouth College ensures that all complaints are handled in a timely and fair manner and that appropriate action is taken in line with any decision arrived at.
-The effectiveness of the policy is closely monitored, and all conclusions are reflected upon for enhancement purposes. - 6.9 If the outcome is still not considered to be satisfactory at the conclusion of this three-staged process, the complainant would be able to present their complaint to the Office of the Independent Adjudicator (OIA).
-This right is outlined in the appendix with the source of further information provided. - 6.10 In making depositions about the quality of learning opportunities or other matters of concern, there is a guarantee of absolutely no risk of disadvantage to the complainant. - 6.11 Alternative procedures are in place relating to academic appeals or disciplinary action.
+- 6.8 City of Portsmouth College ensures that all complaints are handled in a timely and fair manner and that appropriate action is taken in line with any decision arrived at.
+The effectiveness of the policy is closely monitored, and all conclusions are reflected upon for enhancement purposes. - 6.9 If the outcome is still not considered to be satisfactory at the conclusion of this three-staged process, the complainant would be able to present their complaint to the Office of the Independent Adjudicator.
+This right is outlined in the appendix with the source of further information provided. - 6.10 In making depositions about matters of concern, such as the quality of learning opportunities, absolutely no risk of disadvantage to the complainant is guaranteed. - 6.11 Alternative procedures are in place relating to academic appeals or disciplinary action. - 6.12 The protections for HE students outlined in the appendix to the Comments, Complaints and Compliments Policy and Procedure complement the arrangements and responsibilities specified in the HE Student Contract, which will be made available to applicants at the point of offer, as well as being accessible on the College website.